jayalloyd/StayNest/README.md

 This project is now finished. 🎉
 ⚡ Note: This project was built as part of the Apna College Delta Web Development Course.
 The main goal was to practice full-stack development concepts.
 I extended/customized some parts to improve my learning.

-## 🧠 Technical Challenges & Solutions

-Building a full-stack rental platform surfaced several architectural challenges.
-Here is how I navigated them:

-### 1. Robust Image Management (Cloudinary)
-**The Challenge:** Handling multi-image uploads without slowing down the server or cluttering the local filesystem.
-**The Solution:** I integrated **Cloudinary** using a buffer-to-stream approach.
-Instead of saving files locally, I used `multer` to store images in memory as buffers, which are then streamed directly to Cloudinary.
-This ensures the application remains scalable and prevents "ghost files" from accumulating on the server.

-### 2. Secure Authentication (Passport.js + Sessions)

-The Challenge: Deciding between LocalStorage (XSS vulnerable) and more secure alternatives for persistent login.

-The Solution: I opted for Passport.js with Session-based authentication.
-By using express-session configured with httpOnly cookies, I ensured that the session ID is inaccessible to client-side JavaScript.
-This effectively mitigates the risk of session hijacking via XSS attacks, a common vulnerability in standard JWT/LocalStorage implementations.

-### 3. Complex Data State (Booking Logic)
-**The Challenge:** Managing the relationship between Listings, Users, and Bookings while maintaining data integrity.
-**The Solution:** I designed a relational-style schema within MongoDB using **Object Document Mapping (ODM)**.
-By using `.populate()` on the backend, I managed to keep the frontend state clean.
-For "Bookings," I implemented server-side validation to ensure a user cannot book their own listing and that dates do not overlap, keeping the UI in sync with the actual availability in the database.

 ## ✨ Features